ResourceDataInc/Centroid/python/README.md

 + `for_environment` instance method
 + `__contains__` instance method

-> *Note:* The examples given in the following sections are based on the JSON configuration file examples in the [Centroid doucment] (../README.md#examples).
+> *Note:* The examples given in the following sections are based on the JSON configuration file examples in the [Centroid doucment](../README.md#examples).

 ### from_file Method